nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Implementation

 A new command `SortCommand` was created.
 It extends the abstract class `Command`, overriding and implementing its `execute` method.
-When `SortCommand#execute()` is called, a comparator will be created based on the attribute and direction specified by the user and `ModelManager#updateSortedPersonList(comparator)` is called to sort the list of clients.
+When `SortCommand#execute()` is called by `LogicManager`, a comparator will be created based on the attribute and direction specified by the user and `ModelManager#updateSortedPersonList(comparator)` is called to sort the list of clients.

 Below is an example usage scenario and how the information and data are passed around at each step.

-**Step 1.** The user types `sort -n -asc` into the input box.
+**Step 1.** The user types `sort -n -asc` into the input box and presses enter.

 **Step 2.** `MainWindow` receives the `commandText` (`sort -n -asc`), which is then executed by `LogicManager`.